 The Trustees of The Vitiligo Society meet regularly to agree on the general policy and strategy of the Society.
 They are all volunteers and are people who either have vitiligo or have been affected by the condition in some way.
 Trustees have the responsibility of monitoring the finances of the Society to ensure that money is well spent on matters of primary concern to its members.

 Simon joined The Vitiligo Society after running a successful online blog for many years where he shared his journey with vitiligo.
 Simon was one of the first on the web to document his experience of the vitiligo climatotherapy treatment at the Dead Sea, Jordan.

-By day, Simon runs a London-based cloud computing business and has been leading the Society’s Digital Transformation to widen its demographic reach and deliver better services to those living with vitiligo.
+By day, Simon works for Google and has been leading the Society’s Digital Transformation to widen its demographic reach and deliver better services to those living with vitiligo.

 Simon became a Trustee in 2016 and was appointed Chairperson in 2020.

 Natalie has been a member of the Society for over 20 years, she regards the charity as one of the ‘success factors’ that helped her understand and appreciate her indifferences.
 It was also at the Society where she first got to meet people that shared the same condition as her.

 She has worked predominantly in Finance within the banking and telecoms industry and regards travelling, writing and going to the theatre as her main hobbies.
 She has a keen interest in nurturing wellbeing and also writes a blog called ‘Being Just Us’ which documents her journey with vitiligo which she developed during her early childhood.